The Edition

 The painting chosen as Catherine's favorite—eventually stolen at the end of the film, but we never find out how…

 What it comes down to is that this movie, with all its priceless artworks, isn’t about the money at all.
-What starts as a cat and mouse game between a wealthy M&A magnate and a globetrotting, effortlessly chic insurance investigator, turns into a story of self-realization for both of them, and the artwork is certainly reflective of that.
+What starts as a cat and mouse game between a wealthy financier and a globetrotting, effortlessly chic insurance investigator, turns into a story of self-realization for both of them, and the artwork is certainly reflective of that.
 The buying lesson we learn here is that Crown's collection is a expression of his character, as should yours be of you.
 He collects what he loves, not what he's told to love.
 So go do the same with your collection.

 Back to blog